Kostas Manolas: Salernitana

 On 8 February 2024, Manolas returned to Serie A to sign a short-term deal with Salernitana.
-He joined Filippo Inzaghi’s side on a contract that expired in June 2024.
+He joined Filippo Inzaghi's side on a contract that expired in June 2024.

 Pannaxiakos

-On 16 October 2024, Manolas returned to his boyhood club, Pannaxiakos in the Kyklades FCA First Division, signing a one-year deal.
-He scored five goals on his debut against Marpissaikos five days later, as Pannaxiakos ran out 12-1 winners.
+On 16 October 2024, Manolas returned to his boyhood club, Pannaxiakos in the Cyclades FCA First Division, signing a one-year deal.
+He scored five goals on his debut against Marpissaikos five days later, as Pannaxiakos ran out 12–1 winners.

+In the 2025-26 season, Manolas helped Pannaxiakos win the Cyclades championship and secure promotion to the Gamma Ethniki for the 2026-27 season.

 International career

 Following a continued stretch of form from Manolas, former Greece national team manager Otto Rehhagel called Manolas up for the 30-man provisional World Cup squad for the 2010 FIFA World Cup, though he failed to make the final 23-man squad.
 Manolas would wait roughly three more years before eventually making his international debut against Switzerland in a friendly.
 Leading up to the 2014 World Cup, Manolas' strong 2013–14 season with Olympiacos earned him a spot in manager Fernando Santos' final 23-man squad for the tournament.
 It was in Brazil where the centre-back really caught the attention of the watching world, with a string of imperious displays that carried Greece into the knockout stages of the tournament for the first time in its history.
-He was named by The Independent as being among the 50 best players at the World Cup as the Greeks ultimately fell to Costa Rica.
+He was named by The Independent as being among the 50 best players at the World Cup, as the Greeks ultimately fell to Costa Rica.

 On 9 June 2017, Manolas and his Roma teammate Edin Dzeko came to blows during an ugly brawl in World Cup qualifier game between Bosnia-Herzegovina and Greece.
 The game ended 0–0 and descended into chaos after the final whistle, when numerous players and members of staff clashed.

 On 12 September 2018, Manolas netted his first goal with Greece, leaping over his marker to head a free kick through the goalkeeper's hands in a 2–1 away loss against Hungary for the Nations League.

 Style of play

-Manolas possesses the speed to keep track of smaller, quicker attackers, while also possessing the strength and aggression needed to battle with more physical opponents.
-Without the ball, he is both assertive and attentive in his marking of opponents, never neglecting his defensive duties, and always keen for a challenge.
-He is also a deceptively quick footballer, given his size, able to sweep up behind a high-line but also having the versatility and discipline to play deeper.
-Although he is primarily known as a stopper, he is also a solid passer; indeed, few players better combine the virtues of an old-fashioned centre-half with the modern need to build play from the back.
-He is also known for his tackling and ability in the air.
+Manolas profile includes the speed to keep track of agile attackers and have the strength used in physical challenges.
+During defensive role, he is attentive in marking of opponents.
+When playing other roles, he is able to sweep up behind a high-line but also having the versatility to play deeper.
+Although his primary role is that of a stopper, he also participates in the team's build-up play through his passing.
+His playing style combines traditional centre-half defense characteristics with modern tactical forms for ball distribution.
+Additionally he is noted for his tackling and ability in the air.